Mongolian Armed Forces: Cyber Security Forces

 The Armed Forces Cyber Security Center has been established under the General Staff of the Armed Forces.
 A project to upgrade the Armed Forces' information and communication network, conduct integrated monitoring, detect cyber attacks, and install response equipment is expected to be completed in August 2021.
 A decision has been made to build a Data Center for the Armed Forces' Cyber Security Center.
 This will be the basis for the creation of a Cyber Security Force.

 Special Forces

-The Special Forces units (Тусгай хүчин) in Mongolia is the 084th Special Task Battalion, 330th Special Task Battalion, 350th Special Task Battalion.
+The Special Forces units (Тусгай хүчин) in Mongolia is the 084th Special Task Battalion, 150th, 330th Special Task Battalion, 350th Special Task Battalion.

 Navy

-Mongolia has no navy due to its landlocked status.
-In the 13th century, the Mongolian Navy became one of the largest in the world under Kublai Khan, though most of this fleet sank during the Mongol invasions of Japan.
-Since then, there was no navy in Mongolia, and currently only a small number of motorboats are used by border guards on Buir Lake, for patrolling the border between Mongolia and China in the lake.

-There is a misconception that the tugboat Sukhbaatar (a Project 758B built 1983 by Kama Shipbuilding in Perm, Russia) and its crew, which was used for cargo transportation in Lake Khövsgöl, are the Mongolian navy.
+Mongolia has a nominal navy, which is one of the world's smallest and operates on Lake Khövsgöl, not the ocean.
+Established in the 1930s and later privatized in 1997, the force consists of about seven personnel and one or two vessels (the Sukhbaatar III), primarily serving tourism and local transportation needs rather than military purposes.